 As a food business owner or food safety manager, we know that your best interest is concerning public safety and providing a satisfactory eating experience to consumers.
 To achieve this, your operations must be free from any contamination, whether it be from cross contamination or other sources.
 To ensure your continuous compliance with food safety laws and regulations with very little effort, switch to our digital Food Safety Management System.

-As part of our digital FSMS, you will also be able to enjoy the following features:
+Using our digital solution, you will be able to enjoy the following features and benefits:

-- Our system features a module where you can store all food safety certificates, training documents, and audit reports.
+- Our system features a module where you can store all food safety certificates, training documents, audit reports, and hygiene training records.
 It can be used to remind your team of any audit schedule or certification and training updates that are due for renewal.
 Our system sends automatic notifications days before the expiration of certificates and your scheduled audit.

-- Our system offers a way for food safety managers to assign specific and well-defined tasks for food handlers and are based on current food safety laws.
-These tasks are well-defined and contain the correct reference standards to help in training food handlers to be more accurate with their tasks and ensure that food safety practices are implemented.
+- Our system offers a way for food safety managers to assign specific and comprehensive tasks for food handlers and are based on current food safety laws.

 - In case of reports of cross contamination, our system features an efficient traceability system.
 This allows you to track down the routes and destinations of different batches of food to control food safety concerns.